lmorg/murex/docs/user-guide/namedpipes.md

-# User Guide: Murex Named Pipes
+# Murex Named Pipes - User Guide

 > A detailed breakdown of named pipes in _murex_